Jennifer Brady preps for US Open by winning 1st tour title - WHIZ News

-It was the the first professional tennis event in the United States since the onset of the coronavirus pandemic, and no spectators were allowed.
+It was the the first professional tennis event in the United States since the start of the coronavirus outbreak, and no spectators were allowed.

+And now Brady, who began the season needing to qualify to get into WTA events, is in line to be seeded for the U.S. Open.

+“Definitely would not have expected that if you told me that earlier this year — or that I would win a WTA title,” said Brady, who was appearing in her first final.

-Against Teichmann, a 23-year-old from Switzerland, Brady had trouble with her serve, one of her biggest assets, and put only 33% of first serves in play during the first set.
+Against Teichmann, a 23-year-old left-hander from Switzerland with two previous titles on clay, Brady put only 33% of first serves in play during the first set.

 But at 3-all in the first set, she saved four break points, then earned the first break of the match in the next game to lead 5-3 when the 63rd-ranked Teichmann shanked a forehand.